 - Did you know that most home ovens can significantly under or oven run?
 Also, oven temperature hugely drops when opening the oven door therefore it is recommended to always pre-heat the oven above the required baking temperature.

-First let’s start with some important notes regarding the ingredients of this Carrot mousse cake recipe
+Some important notes regarding the INGREDIENTS of this Light Carrot mousse cake recipe

 For the carrot cake

-- Oil: this is an oil based cake (no butter) that keeps the cake super moist, soft and fluffy.
+- Oil: this is an oil based cake (no butter) that keeps the cake super moist, soft and fluffy, overall lighter in texture.
 Butter based cakes tend to harden a lot in the fridge, with oil we won’t have this issue.
 Use no flavour vegetable oil

 - Sugar: I am using a combination of granulated white and brown sugar.
 I absolutely love the brown sugar deep molasses flavour and regularly use it in autumn theme recipes.
 If you want to learn about the different types of sugar and how to use them in baking, please read my article in here